 Perks and benefits of card membership are also crucial categories for evaluating the overall value a credit card offer provides.
 Cards with higher annual fees typically offer better perks, but that’s not a hard-and-fast rule.
-And even if a card charges an annual fee in the hundreds-of-dollars, if the value of the perks doesn’t match that price tag, it may not be worth applying for.
+And even if a card charges an annual fee in the hundreds of dollars, if the value of the perks doesn’t match that price tag, it may not be worth applying for.

 Determining the Value of Rewards

-Earning rewards is good but redeeming them is excellent.
+Earning rewards is good, but redeeming them is excellent.
 Rewards programs that provide ample redemption options are always preferable, but that doesn’t mean cards with only one redemption option aren’t worthwhile.
 Some cash back credit cards offer limited rewards options, but statement credits provide exceptional value for those looking to reduce their monthly payments.
-Cards linked with investment accounts also offer an extraordinary value, despite the limited options for using rewards.
+Cards linked with investment accounts also offer extraordinary value, despite the limited options for using rewards.

-Generally speaking, however, the best rewards programs offer the greatest variety of award options.
+However, the best rewards programs offer the greatest variety of award options.
 These may include:

 Excellent rewards and impressive perks don’t mean a thing if you won’t be approved.
 Understanding credit requirements is critical for choosing a credit card.
 After all, most credit card applications result in a hard inquiry, which can negatively impact your credit score.

-Repairing credit can be challenging, mainly when some card issuers only target their products towards those with good or excellent credit scores.
-Our team strives to highlight the best credit cards for bad credit, paying close attention to the ease of application, the credit limits available, potential credit limit increases, and the ability to use the card to build credit quickly.
+Repairing credit can be challenging, mainly when some card issuers only target their products toward those with good or excellent credit scores.
+Our team strives to highlight the best credit cards for bad credit, paying close attention to the ease of application, the credit limits are available, potential credit limit increases, and the ability to use the card to build credit quickly.

 The BestCards Promise